Back to blog• Article

 Why restaurants use QR menus

-QR menus have moved from being a trend to being a practical operating tool for restaurants of every size.
-The biggest reason is speed: a printed menu can become outdated the moment an item runs out, a supplier changes price, or a promotion ends.
-With a QR menu, your team can publish one change and every table sees the same updated version immediately.
+A QR menu lets your team publish one change and every table sees the same updated version immediately.
 This cuts confusion at service time, reduces apologies from staff, and helps guests order with confidence.

 There is also a direct cost benefit.
 Restaurants that frequently update prices, specials, and combo structures spend a lot on reprints.
-Even when the print quality is basic, recurring design and print cycles add up.
 QR menus reduce that overhead and let you reserve printing only for durable QR placements such as table tents, wall signs, and takeaway counters.

 Step-by-step setup